 Any personal data given to Wecomex either online or offline is used exclusively by Wecomex for providing you with current and future information about our courses.
 We will treat the personal information you supply to us in accordance with the current legislation and will not pass it to any outside organisation or individuals.

 Wecomex does send cookies from its internet site and monitors the IP addresses of visitors to assess which pages are the most popular.
 These IP addresses are not linked to any personal data so that visitors to our website remain anonymous.

 If you want to know more about cookies, please look at the About Cookies website (www.aboutcookies.org).

-You have a right to know about the personal information Wecomex holds about you.
-You also have a right to have your data corrected or deleted.
+You have a right to know about personal information Wecomex holds about you.
+You also reserve the right to have your data corrected or deleted.
 Please address all your requests and/or queries about our data protection policy to: firstname.lastname@example.org

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over other websites.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 The images we use on our website are sourced from a number of suppliers and are used with various agreements.
 We also source images via Google’s ‘labeled for reuse’ search filter and verify the image's license at the source, crediting images where possible.